Skip to main content

 Network volume charges continue to accrue even if the network volume is not connected to the dedicated server, if the server is shut down or blocked.

-Every GB of network volume size is charged.
-The cost depends on the type of network volume, the disk size, and the pool in which it is located.
+Each GB of network volume capacity is charged.
+The cost depends on the type of network volume, disk capacity, and the pool in which it is located.

 The disk size can only be increased; for more details, see the instructions Change network volume size.